mbrt/gmailctl/README.md

   # omitted actions
 ```

-1. If the filter of a rule matches, then it's applied.
+1. If the rule matches, then it's applied.
 This means that every
    rule is in OR with all the others.
 In the example, given an email, if the
    first filter matches, then its actions are applied; if the second also
    matches, then its actions are also applied.